Curriculum

 The goal of our math program is to help students understand the relationship between mathematics learned in school and real-life situations by providing meaningful learning experiences aligned with state standards and benchmarks.
 The layering of the math strands: number and number relations, algebra, measurement, geometry, data analysis, probability and discrete math, patterns relations and functions moves from the concrete to the conceptual.
 Age appropriate activities guide students’ development of math concepts as the content becomes increasingly abstract.

 Three crucial math themes: multiplicative thinking, equivalence, and computational fluency are emphasized in third and fourth grade.
 These themes fortify two major math objectives: making sense of math ideas and acquiring the skills and understanding needed to solve problems.
 Our students recall basic math facts fluently so that they can focus on higher order thinking skills.
 “Cognitive psychologists have discovered that humans have fixed limits on the attention and memory that can be used to solve problems.
 One way around these limits is to have certain components of a task become so routine and over-learned that they become automatic.”
 (Whitehurst, 2003).
 Students demonstrate their understanding of math patterns, relations and functions by describing, extending and making generalizations about geometric and numeric patterns.
-Critical analysis of patterns and functions using words, tables and graphs is further developed.
+Critical analysis of patterns and functions using words, tables, and graphs is further developed.

 As middle school students move through the curriculum, they are challenged with a balanced math program that includes a significant amount of algebra and geometry.
 Middle school students are provided with problem solving experiences in which critical thinking skills continue to develop.
 They learn to generate various strategies for solving problems, to analyze variable quantities, and to apply algebraic methods to real- life situations.
 Teachers use the Holt math series as well as a variety of supplemental materials.
 The math program is accelerated.
 Beginning in fifth grade, all students are in a math textbook one year above their grade level.
 The mathematical content presented helps prepare our students to enter substantive high school courses.